A wedding is one of life's great moments, a time of solemn commitment as well as good wishes, feasting and joy.

 - Ensure that a video operator and photographer contact the parish clergy for instructions.

-- Don't forget to bring the fees for the wedding to the rehearsal.
+- Don't forget to pay the fees before the wedding.
 If you are paying by cheque, this will need to be given to the clergy a minimum of two weeks before the ceremony.

 - Keep in touch with the clergy before the wedding - we like to hear how things are going.